 "In general, what types of financial assistance are available to graduate students?"

 - FEDERAL Student Loans of $20,500 per aid year are available to fund educational costs.
 Students must complete the FAFSA application online at www.studentaid.gov.
 Shippensburg University’s Federal School code is 003326.

 - Remember!
 An aid year covers three payment periods: Fall, winter/spring, and summer terms in that order.

 - Graduate PLUS loan option: This is a credit worthy loan.
 Student must apply and be approved to borrow this loan.
 This is a federal loan therefore the 6-credit minimum enrollment does apply.

 "Do graduate students have access to on-campus student employment?"
 Yes!

 - Graduate Assistantships (GAs), through the Graduate School, provide a tuition waiver for up to nine (9) credits and students work 250 hours per semester and 150 hours during the summer.
-The summer tution waiver is for at least one (1) graduate course or the number of course required by an accelarted degree program.
+The summer tuition waiver is for at least one (1) graduate course or the number of course required by an accelarted degree program.
 The rate of pay for employment is $10 per hour.

 - Student Payroll Positions (SPPs), through the Graduate School, do not provide a tuition waiver and allow students to work 250 hours per semester and 150 hours during the summer.
 The rate of pay for employment is $7.25 per hour.
-Graduate Students are not allowed to have a graduate assistanship and an SPP position at the same time.
+Graduate Students are not allowed to have a graduate assistantship and an SPP position at the same time.

 - Residence Director positions (available through the Dean of Students Office)